Table of Contents Show

 An auxiliary RV refrigerator fan can either remove excess heat or evenly distribute cool air throughout the refrigerator, helping your fridge run more efficiently, saving power and propane.

-- Digital Thermometers: Includes one refrigerator thermometer and one freezer thermometer that transmit readings to the...
+- Digital Temperature Sensor Thermometers: Includes one refrigerator thermometer and one freezer thermometer that transmit...

-- Easy-to-Read LCD Display: The wireless temperature monitor gauge comes with magnetic backing for fridge mounting and a keyhole for mounting on a wall
+- Easy-to-Read LCD Display: The wireless temperature monitor gauge comes with magnetic backing for simple fridge or...

 Best RV Refrigerator Fans to Keep Your Food Cold